 Yes, you might be doing what you are doing for others with all your heart.
 But don’t feel obliged to destroy yourself in order to not disappoint someone.
 You won’t!
 There is more understanding around than you might think!
 What is the reason that your projects are successful?
 Because others appreciate you and what you are doing.
 That means YOU MATTER!
 Everyone for whom you matter wants your well-being.
 They know that only then you can keep up what you started.

-Why are we so understanding for others but think different, when it comes to ourselves?
+Why are we so understanding of others but think differently, when it comes to ourselves?

 Take care of yourself.
-Take a break, slow things down, through things our of your life.
-The most important thing in life is: being happy and being appreciative…. to yourself.
+Take a break, slow things down, and through things out of your life.
+The most important thing in life is: being happy and being appreciative…. of yourself.
 When you are filled with enthusiasm and smiling from within then all you do contains this magical part of you that everybody loves about you.
 Keep that fire burning.
 And when the flame burns lower, step back, take a break and fuel your fire.